CodeChain-io/codechain/spec/CodeChain-Address.md

 ### Version 0 (0x00)

+No longer available.
+Any version 0 address will be rejected in the latest clients.

+### Version 1 (0x01)

 Data body: `Account ID` (20 bytes)

-Account ID is a result of ripemd160 of blake256 of a public key(64 bytes uncompressed form).
+Account ID is the result of blake160 over a public key(64 bytes uncompressed form).

 ## 2. Asset Transfer Address Format